mounika2000/Custom-gym-env/README.md

 ## Project Summary
 HyperPilot is a custom Gym environment where players control a helicopter to navigate through 2D space, avoiding birds and collecting fuel.
 The objective is to keep the helicopter fueled while avoiding bombs, with visuals rendered using OpenCV.

+HyperPilot stands out as a custom Gym environment that offers a unique and engaging challenge, blending strategy and quick reflexes.
+In this environment, players pilot a helicopter through a dynamic 2D space, confronting a constant flux of aerial obstacles like birds and bombs.
+The primary goal is to adeptly maneuver this helicopter, ensuring it remains fueled while deftly avoiding the looming threats.
+The use of OpenCV for rendering adds a layer of realism to the visuals, enhancing the immersive experience.
+This environment is not just about survival but also about mastering the delicate art of navigation and resource management.
+The player's success hinges on their ability to strategically collect fuel and dodge dangers, making HyperPilot an intriguing test of both tactical thinking and agility.

 ## State Space
 - **Observation Shape:** (600, 800, 3) representing the RGB image of the environment.
 - This value has been played around during training to find which model works best